Cullinan Ranch Restoration Project

 Cullinan East Implementation Restoration (unspecified) Upland Scrub-shrub 15.00 Implementation in-progress

-Cullinan West None Restoration (unspecified) Vegetation Management, Water Management, Wildlife-specific Measures Bay Habitat (SFBJV Only) Tidal marsh 1,250 Completed Fully tidal
+Cullinan West None Restoration/Re-establishment Vegetation Management, Water Management, Wildlife-specific Measures Bay Habitat (SFBJV Only) Tidal marsh 1,250 Completed Fully tidal

 Cullinan West None Creation/Establishment Seasonal Wetland Diked wetland 1,264 Completed Seasonal non-tidal